$468 Find Cheap Flights from Atlanta to South Africa

 The average price of all round-trip flights from Atlanta to South Africa clicked on KAYAK for each day over the last 12 months.

-When flying from Atlanta to South Africa, you should consider leaving on a Thursday and avoid Wednesdays if you are looking for the best rates.
+When flying from Atlanta to South Africa, you should consider leaving on a Thursday and avoid Fridays if you are looking for the best rates.
 For your return to Atlanta, you’ll find the best rates on Mondays and the most expensive ones on Fridays.

 How far in advance should I book a flight from Atlanta to South Africa?